 Regular admission to the graduate program requires a grade point average (GPA) of at least 2.75 on a 4.0 scale, calculated on the last two years of undergraduate study; acceptable scores on the Graduate Record Examination (GRE); three letters of recommendations from person qualified to assess the applicant’s readiness for graduate study; and appropriate prerequisites.
 Performance on individual courses related to the major will be considered.

 To be considered for admission into the Dietetic Practice emphasis, applicants must apply concurrently to the Southern Miss Dietetic Internship Program or another internship of your choosing through pre-select or the DICAS system.
-Only those admitted into the dietetic internship can pursue the dietetic practice emphasis.
+Only those admitted into a dietetic internship can pursue the dietetic practice emphasis.
 Admission to the Dietetic Practice emphasis is for summer term only and applicants must submit a Verification Statement or a Declaration of Intent to Complete Degree signed by the DPD Program Director, followed by a Verification Statement upon DPD program completion.
 For the Dietetic Practice emphasis, all application materials must be received by the Graduate School by 5 p.m. on January 3 for preselect and by February 15 for computer matching.

 Members of underrepresented groups are strongly urged to apply.